tchardin/wt-test/README.md

 npm install && npm run start
 ```

-- Copy the localhost quic multiaddress, open the browser at `localhost:8000` and paste in the text input then press [request].
+- Copy the localhost multiaddress according to the transport you want to benchmark, open the browser at `localhost:8000` and paste in the text input then press [run].

-- A Libp2p handler should be called on the go side but isn't.
+- Make sure to switch the multiaddr if changing transport